databendlabs/databend/website/blog/2022-12-21-databend-weekly-73.md

 #### Experimental: Native Format

 [PA](https://github.com/sundy-li/pa) is a native storage format based on Apache Arrow.
-PA is similar to [Arrow IPC](https://arrow.apache.org/docs/python/ipc.html) and is primarily aimed at optimizing the storage layer.
-We hope to use it in databend as another storage_format, and it is currently in a very early stage.
+Similar to [Arrow IPC](https://arrow.apache.org/docs/python/ipc.html), PA aims at optimizing the storage layer.

-We tried to introduce it as a native storage format and got a considerable performance.
+Databend is introducing PA as a native storage format in the hope of getting a performance boost, though it's still at an early stage of development.

 ```sql
 create table tmp (a int) ENGINE=FUSE STORAGE_FORMAT='native';